Filirom1/jquery-mobile-backbone-requirejs/README.md

     });

 RequireJS is also a good help with Backbone application.
-The famous Todo exemple is great, but everything is in one single file.
+The famous Todo example is great, but everything is in one single file.
 Arrgggh.

 With RequireJS you can split your code in smaller units.

-Take a look at the Todo exemple `Backbone + RequireJS` : <https://github.com/addyosmani/todomvc/tree/master/todo-example/backbone+require>
+Take a look at the Todo example `Backbone + RequireJS` : <https://github.com/addyosmani/todomvc/tree/master/todo-example/backbone+require>

 PushState
 ---------